Debutante: United Kingdom

 After the widespread availability of suitably white fabric in the Victorian era, the court dress was traditionally a white evening dress, but shades of ivory and pink were acceptable.
 The dress featured short sleeves and the young woman also wore long white gloves, a veil attached to the hair with three white ostrich feathers, and a train, which the debutante would hold on her arm until she was ready to be presented.
-Debutantes would wear pearls, but many would also wear jewellery that belonged to the family.
+Debutantes would wear pearls, but many would also wear jewelery that belonged to the family.

 After the debutantes had been presented to the monarch, they would attend the social season.
 The season consisted of events such as afternoon tea parties, polo matches, races at Royal Ascot, and balls.
 Many debutantes would also have their own "coming-out party" or, alternatively, a party shared with a sister or other member of family.

 Debutante presentations were cancelled in 1921 due to a coal miners' strike, and abbreviated in 1936 due to the impatience of King Edward VIII.

 The last debutantes were presented at the Court of St James's in 1958, after which Queen Elizabeth II abolished the ceremony; Princess Margaret, the Queen's sister, acidly remarked, "We had to put a stop to it.
 Every tart in London was getting in", as British society was becoming more egalitarian.
 More "bluestocking" debutantes went to college after their debuts, and participants had been complaining about the physical and financial burden.
-Attempts were made to keep the tradition going by organising a series of parties for young women who might otherwise have been presented at court in their first season (to which suitable young men were also invited) by Peter Townend.
+Attempts were made to keep the tradition going by organizing a series of parties for young women who might otherwise have been presented at court in their first season (to which suitable young men were also invited) by Peter Townend.
 However, the withdrawal of royal patronage made these occasions decreasingly significant, and scarcely distinguishable from any other part of the social season.
 The last Queen Charlotte's Ball under Elizabeth II was in 1976.
 It has since been revived under the patronage of the Duke of Somerset; debutantes bow to the Queen Charlotte's birthday cake.
 The monarchy took a more populist approach, emphasizing the Victorian tradition of garden parties, to which Elizabeth invited people from all backgrounds.